freemansoft/java-to-windows-performance-counters/README.md

 2. jni4net JNI generation library available on sourceforge used to create java proxies
 3. The pre-built binaries in the packages directory that let you run use this library without having to build the originating dll or the JNI components.
 This includes a javadoc jar for the proxies
 4. The source for sample java project that shows how to use the library and allows you to run performance tests.
 There is a powershell script in this directory that must be run as administrator to create the Test/Demo performance counters.
-5. A powershell script that builds the JNI components and runs the demos.
-This assumes that you have already built the base C# library with visual studio.
+5. 1build.ps1: A powershell script that builds the C# library, JNI components and runs the demos.
+This assumes that you have .net 4.0 installed with its csc and msbuild executables.
-	1. A powershell script that patches generated C# fils
+	1. 3hacgeneratedcs.ps1: A powershell script that patches generated C# fils
-	2. A powershell script that adds javadoc to the generated Java files
+	2. 4hackgeneratedjava.ps1: A powershell script that adds javadoc to the generated Java files
-6. A powershell script that creates the performance counters used by the java test program
+6. A powershell script that creates the performance counters used by the java test program.
+Windows requires that performance counters be created by an administrator before they can be used.

 # API